Red: I'm known to locate certain things from time to time.

 - Al Capp's Li'l Abner had Available Jones, who could provide anything from a safety pin to a battleship, for a price.

-- Recurring character Bubba Rogowski of Dennis Lehane's Kenzie and Gennaro Series is a former Marine who specializes in obtaining lots of illegal weapons and tech, and has put lives mines through his entire warehouse apartment to deter unwelcome guests.
-He's also something of a Psycho for Hire and a Man Child who can barely read, but he's been friends with Patrick since they were kids and will kill anyone who messes with him.
+- Recurring character Bubba Rogowski of Dennis Lehane's Kenzie and Gennaro Series is a former Marine who specializes in obtaining lots of illegal weapons and tech, and has put live mines through his entire warehouse apartment to deter unwelcome guests.
+He's also something of a Psycho for Hire and a Manchild who can barely read, but he's been friends with Patrick since they were kids and thus will gladly kill anyone who messes with Patrick.
+His profession doesn't come without consequences, however, and in one book he's absent because he's in jail for getting caught with an unregistered handgun.

 - Rhett Butler from Gone with the Wind, who lives quite well despite the late unpleasantness.
 (He is a privateer, after all.)

 - The Finn, of William Gibson's Sprawl Trilogy.
-The Finn is a rare example of a smart, Genre Savvy one, who practices smart discretion and proves more than capable of defending himself when attacked.
+The Finn is a rare example of a smart one, who practices smart discretion and proves more than capable of defending himself when attacked.
 The Finn long surpasses the general life expectancy of this character type in most stories.
-Due to the nature of the depicted cyberpunk society, it's debatable wether he can be considered a friend, though.
+Due to the nature of the depicted cyberpunk society, it's debatable whether he can be considered a friend, though.

-- Both Radar and Klinger from M*A*S*H, who use their wits to get anything the hospital needs.
-(Klinger getting the job when Radar leaves)
+- Both Radar and Klinger, who use their wits to get anything the hospital needs.
+(Klinger getting the job when Radar is discharged.)

 - From the same series, the station's postmaster ends up filling this role as well.
 Despite Babylon 5 declaring independence from the Earth Alliance, and a blockade and trade embargo being enacted in retaliation, he still finds ways to get mail and packages delivered along more out of the way routes, charging accordingly.
 Oddly enough, Garibaldi didn't seem to consider that the post office should work any differently despite that.